kevindoran/micronet/docs/task_list.md

 good reference: https://github.com/j19sch/pytest-logfest/blob/master/pytest_logfest/plugin.py
 This feature is needed to preserve logs in-between preemptive vm's getting reset.
 Permanent log storage organised by timestamp etc would be nice too.

+27. Currently using EfficentNet's ImageNet input pipeline.
+However, I'd like to change that pipeline to have 3 splits (test, validation & train).
+The work here is to copy the code from EfficientNet, update the header according to the license requirements and to add a new split, like how dataset/imagenet_old.py does it.